graue/gentest/README.md

 You'll want to write your own type definitions for any type not built into JavaScript, and thus, not specified in gentest.
 It's easy!
-You just create an object with a method called `arbitrary`.
-This method takes no arguments and returns a random instance of your type.
+You just use `arrayOf`, `oneOf` and `shape` to compose primitive types.

-Alternatively, use `arrayOf`, `oneOf` and `shape` to compose primitive types.
-For example, TODO think of an example to put here
+Eventually, we will need fmap, suchThat and other similar stuff, because this isn't enough, but for now, that's it!